paapa-kusi/excel-workshop/README.md

 ## Using Online Excel
 * If you don't want to download Office 365, there is an online version that can be used.
-* To access it, sign in to Office 365 click on the dots in the top right corner and click on Excel.
+* To access it, sign in to <a href="www.office.com">Office</a> 365, click on the dots in the top right corner, and click on Excel.
 ![Online Excel Image](images/excel.png)